 Here’s a few of notice:

-- Balzunetta Gastropub: a local place with a chill atmosphere and very tasty food.
+- Balzunetta Gastropub: a local place with a chill atmosphere and very tasty food with great local dishes.
+Located in Floriana at 5 minutes walk from the city gate of Valletta.
+Here is on the Map.

 - Ta’ Nenu bakery: Some good old traditional food and also Maltese pizza.